Failure to appear in court in Oklahoma

-Nonappearance- when a person is required to appear in court, but fail to do so.
-Appearance in court is usually required with cases such as a speeding ticket, or if you are being charged with a crime.
-Also, you may receive a summons, which means that the person summoned must appear in court with or without a criminal defense attorney to defend their case.
+Failure to appear in court or ‘Nonappearance’ is when a person is required to appear in court, but fail to do so.
+Appearance in court is usually required with cases such as a speeding ticket, or f you are being charged with a crime.
+Also, you may receive a summons, which means that the person summoned must appear in court to defend their case.
+Failure to appear in courty may have legal consequences.
+If you have missed a court appearance due to extenuating circumstances and are looking for an Oklahoma criminal defense lawyer, contact AMA Law today for a review of your case.

 Failure to appear in court can be considered a crime, separate from the matter the person is being summoned for.
 In most cases, nonappearance will result in a misdemeanor charge.
 However, the misdemeanor may become further complicated if the judge issues a bench warrant for the person’s arrest.